sfomuseum/go-embeddingsdb/README.md

 What follows are "known knowns", gotchas and other details that may creep when building tools.
 This gets in to the technical weeds so if that's not your thing you can stop reading now.

-### DuckDB

-DuckDB is a dependency regardless of build tags (described below).

-This package uses the [duckdb/duckdb-go](https://github.com/duckdb/duckdb-go) package for interacting with DuckDB in Go.
-Although this package bundles all its dependencies in the `vendor` folder there is one notable exception: Any of the `.a` files included in the `duckdb-go` package.
-That is because it add a couple hundred megabytes to the overall package size.
-As such you will need to run `go run tidy && go mod vendor` before compiling tools.
-It's not ideal but it is what it is.

-Note: If you need to build a binary tool with support for DuckDB for MacOS _and_ that been signed and notarized you will need to build a customized `libduckdb_bundle.a` from source.
-See below [for details](#).

 ### Build tags

 Build tags are used to enable support for various features.
 The default set of tags is empty but you can override those defaults by passing in a custom `TAGS` variable when calling the Makefile targets.